 AFFF Kidney Cancer Risk: What You Need to Know About Firefighting Foam

 Does AFFF cause kidney cancer?
 Several alarming studies have linked AFFF (also known as firefighting foam) to cancer.
-In this blog post, we’ll look closer at the potential link between AFFF and kidney cancer — a serious risk for firefighters, airport workers, and property owners near airports and military installations.
+In this blog post, we’ll look closer at the potential link between AFFF and kidney cancer — a serious risk for firefighters (both civilian and military), airport workers, and property owners near airports and military installations.

 AFFF and Kidney Cancer: What’s the Connection?